 - Agora recommends that you specify the range of ports used by the recording processes.
 Configure a large range for all recording processes (Agora recommends 40000 to 41000 or larger).
-If so, the Recording SDK assigns ports to each recording process within the specified range and avoids port conflicts automatically.
+If so, the On-premise Recording SDK assigns ports to each recording process within the specified range and avoids port conflicts automatically.
 To set the port range, you need to configure the

 - If the

 highUdpPortparameters are not specified, the ports used by the recording processes are at random, which may cause port conflicts.

 For debug purposes, Agora recommends you enable core dump on your Linux system.

 Open a command-line tool and run the following command to compile the sample code under the samples/cpp directory.

 After the compilation, a record_local executable file is generated in this directory, as shown in the figure.